Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse: Summary and Conclusions

 We then used this unified framework to study trapping horizons, focusing on the geometrical $\alpha$ (the sign of which gives the causal nature of the horizon), and the hydrodynamical $v_H$, which is the three velocity of the horizon with respect to the collapsing/expanding fluid.
 For a perfect fluid medium, each can be expressed as a simple algebraic function of the energy density and pressure of the fluid at the location of the horizon, and they can also be expressed as simple functions of each other.

-We applied this formalism and notation to the study of black hole formation, presenting results from numerical simulations of spherically symmetric stellar collapse similar to those made in 1966 by May \& White \cite{May:1966zz} but focusing now on the behavior of the trapping horizons.
+We applied this formalism and notation to the study of black hole formation, presenting results from numerical simulations of spherically symmetric stellar collapse similar to those made in 1966 by May \& White \cite{May:1966zz} but focusing now on the behaviour of the trapping horizons.
 Following the line of the previous work, we investigated three sample cases, all including pressure effects using a polytropic equation of state.
 Two started from constant density but with different values of the adiabatic index $\gamma$ ($5/3$ and $4/3$), while the third, more realistic, case started from a configuration in hydrostatic equilibrium which was then made unstable to collapse by reducing the parameter $K$.
 We note that, in many respects, our results are rather different from those given by the analytic Oppenheimer-Snyder solution \cite{Oppenheimer:1939ue} for pressureless collapse from constant-density initial conditions.
-More elaborate studies of pressureless collapse, using LTB models with non-uniform density \cite{Booth:2005ng} show greater similarity with the present work but there are still significant differences and, in general, we caution against using calculations with pressureless matter as a reliable guide for realistic physical situations in the present context.
+More elaborate studies of pressureless collapse, using LTB models with non-uniform density \cite{Booth:2005ng} show greater similarity with the present work but there are still significant differences and, in general, one should treat with caution the use of calculations with pressureless matter as a guide for realistic physical situations in the present context.